 If you plan on taking a food journey through Tuscany, a visit to Panzano will satisfy big and small eaters as well as vegetarians and carnivores.

 Exploring a region's history through food and wine is just as important and exhilarating as its art and architecture.
 It is one of the reasons we love Italy: through our eyes, ears, and taste buds we get to take a journey back in time.
+If you'd like help weaving culinary detours like Panzano into a Tuscany itinerary, Italy Awaits Travel can help you plan it.

 Frequently Asked Questions